k-mitevski/terraform-aks/README.md

 # Provisioning Kubernetes clusters on Azure with Terraform and AKS

-This repository contains the the sample code necessary to provision AKS clusters using Terraform.
+This repository contains the sample code necessary to provision AKS clusters using Terraform.

 Code samples:
 1. [Basic provisioning of a Resource Group with Terraform on Azure](01_resource_group/README.md)